 When children are going through big changes, we can help them by making the process of change as incremental as possible.
 It helps if we can help them familiarize with the new before it happens, visits, chats, books, stories, youtube clips.
 Before visiting London with my daughter when she was seven, we went to the travel agents and got a couple of brochures, we searched through websites and books about London and watched videos and talked to my sister on skype to help build my daughter’s sense of connection and familiarity.
 Although it was all exciting for her, I knew well that it would also be very challenging to be away from home and from her dad and big brother and to process all those experiences.

-It can really help to remember “this too shall pass”.
+It can really help to remember “this too shall pass”

 Looking back, I wish I’d been more clued in to the importance of making change as smooth as possible when we emigrated from Ireland to New Zealand when our son had just turned three.
 We might as well have taken him to a different planet.
-If I’d put more thought into how I could access support for myself, I could have found myself on more solid ground a bit quicker knowing that coming to terms with the change would all be easier when he could feel his mum’s happiness and confidence in our new world.
+If I’d put more thought into how I could access support for myself, I could have found myself on more solid ground sooner knowing that coming to terms with the change would all be easier when he could feel his mum’s happiness and confidence in our new world.
 We got there in the end.
-I recommend that parents seek extra physical and emotional support at times of change for the sake of their child as much as themselves.

 Genevieve Simperingham is a Psychosynthesis Counsellor, a Parenting Instructor and coach, public speaker, human rights advocate, writer and the founder of The Peaceful Parent Institute.
 Check out her articles, Peaceful Parenting eCourses, forums and one-year Peaceful Parenting Instructor Training through this website or join over 90,000 followers on her Facebook page The Way of the Peaceful Parent.